senzing-garage/sz-sdk-python-grpc/README.md

     print(g2_product.version())
     ```

-More can be see in
+More can be seen in
 [Examples](docs/examples.md).

 ## References